MichellevdWalt/guessingGame_python/README.md

 **Rules of the game**
 - Choose wether you want to choose your own range.
 (The random number will be chosen within this range)
-  - y, yes, Y, YES are all accepted for yes, all other characters are accepted for no.
+  - y, yes, Y, YES are all accepted for yes, n, no, N, No are all accepted for no.
 - If you don't choose your own range it will default to a number between 1 and 10.
 - Type in your guess
   - This should be a numerical character.
 If it's not, a custom error will display